 Just open the “Learn More” link and you will be taken to their terms of service (TOS) page.
 The affiliate disclosure is buried in the TOS.

 Cookie and Kate is a healthy food blog that provides its readers with healthy vegetarian recipes that are filled with flavor, color, aroma, indulgence.

-On this blog, the site owner demonstrates how cooking can be made simple with fresh ingredients paired with delicious herbs give food a good home cooking taste without the need for any animal products or packaged meals.
+On this blog, the site owner demonstrates how cooking can be made simple with fresh ingredients paired with delicious herbs give food a good home cooking taste without the need for any animal items or packaged meals.

 You can find the affiliate disclosure for this blog in the footer of the blog.
-Clicking on the link will take you to a dedicated page that details her affiliation with Amazon’s affiliate program.
+Pressing on the link will take you to a dedicated page that details her affiliation with Amazon’s affiliate program.